rcoacci/work-queue-examples/wq_allpairs/README.md

 two memory objects as arguments.
 Implement your comparison function, and then rebuild the code.
 Test you code by running `allpairs_multicore` on a small set of data, but specify `CUSTOM` as the name of the comparison program.
-If your tests succeeed on a small set of data, then proceed to using `allpairs_master`.
+If your tests succeeed on a small set of data, then proceed to using `allpairs_manager`.

 We have implemented several internal comparison functions as examples, including: